-Management of legal rights and responsibilities, compliance with relevant regulation and adherence to ethical codes related to acquiring, preserving and providing access to digital content.

-0 - Minimal awareness The organization has minimal awareness of either the need to manage legal rights and responsibilities or basic principles for applying them.
-The organization is aware of the need to manage legal 1 - Awareness rights and responsibilities and an understanding of basic principles.
-Basic management of legal rights and responsibilities relating to digital content is carried out, for example: • Key legal rights and responsibilities, together with their 2 - Basic owners, have been identified and documented.
-Z - Basic • Templates exist for necessary legal agreements and licences.
+C - Legal and ethical Management of legal, social and cultural rights and responsibilities, compliance with relevant regulation and adherence to codes of ethics related to acquiring, preserving and providing access to digital content.
+0 - Minimal awareness The organization has minimal awareness of the need to manage legal, social, cultural and ethical rights and responsibilities.
+1 - Awareness The organization is aware of the need to manage legal, social, cultural and ethical rights and responsibilities.
+2 - Basic Basic management of legal, social, cultural and ethical rights and responsibilities relating to digital content is carried out, for example: Parties with legal, social, cultural and ethical rights and responsibilities have been identified and documented (such as Indigenous rights or community ownership).
+Templates exist for necessary legal agreements and licences.
 Relevant codes of conduct relating to professional ethics are adhered to.
-Legal rights and responsibilities relating to digital content are managed, for example: Information relating to licensing, legal rights and contracts can be easily located and accessed when necessary.
-Legal issues and risks are managed and regularly reviewed.
-Deleter and as an effective of a second size of a set (second second Roles and responsibilities for managing legal issues and risks are clearly assigned.
-3 - Managed Expert advice can be accessed when necessary (for example from legal, procurement, contract management or information compliance specialists).
-Actions carried out due to legal rights and responsibilities are documented.
-Different preservation or access workflows are in place for content with differing legal or regulatory requirements.
-Accessibility responsibilities are fulfilled, in line with the requirements of relevant local or national legislation.
-4 - Optimized Legal rights and responsibilities relating to digital content are proactively managed, for example: Legal issues and risks are proactively monitored and millingted mitigated.
-Roles and responsibilities for managing legal issues and risks are clearly assigned.
-The organization engages with and inputs into legal and judicial processes that create regulation.
+3 - Managed Legal, social, cultural and ethical rights and responsibilities relating to digital content are managed, for example: Information relating to licensing, legal rights and contracts can be easily located and accessed when necessary.
+Legal and ethical issues and risks are managed and regularly reviewed.
+Roles and responsibilities for managing legal and ethical issues and risks are clearly assigned.
+Expert advice can be accessed when necessary (for example from legal, ethical, procurement, contract management or information compliance specialists).
+Actions carried out in response to legal and ethical issues are documented.
+Different preservation or access workflows are in place for content with differing legal, ethical or regulatory requirements.
+Content is accessible to users with disabilities, in line with applicable legislation.

+4 - Optimized Legal, social, cultural and ethical rights and responsibilities relating to digital content are proactively managed, for example: • Legal and ethical issues and risks are proactively monitored and mitigated.
+The organization engages in dialogue on ethical responsibilities, and/or legal and judicial processes that create regulation.
+Trusted and collaborative relationships are established with custodians of Indigenous or community content.
+An appropriate forum is in place to address critical ethical issues (such as environmental sustainability, Indigenous data sovereignty, equity and diversity).